dam2452/AUTOMATE_FFMPEG/README.md

 ## Installation

-Installing the Video Processing Tool is straightforward:
+Installing the AUTOMATE_FFMPEG is straightforward:

-1. **Executable File**: Simply download the `.exe` file of the Video Processing Tool.
+1. **Executable File**: Simply download the `.exe` file of the AUTOMATE_FFMPEG.
 There is no need for a complex installation process.

 2. **FFmpeg Dependency**:
    - On **Linux**, you can install FFmpeg using the package manager.
 Open a terminal and run: